TrullyAI/TrullySdkWebDocs/README.md

 ## <a id="how-to-use"></a>How to use

-Before start using the component we need to set some data on our server.
-Please contact with our Costumer Experience team to ask for this set up. <br> We are going to need the following information
+Before start using the TrullySdkWeb component we need to set some data on our server.
+Please contact us to ask for this set up. <br> We are going to need the following information

 |                     | Description                                                                                                                                                | Example                                                                                      |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- |